Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 ### Abstract

-This ERC describes the implementation, as deployed to the main ethereum network on 2017-05-04, of a registrar contract to govern the allocation of names in the Ethereum Name Service (PNS).
+This ERC describes the implementation, as deployed to the main ethereum network on 2017-05-04, of a registrar contract to govern the allocation of names in the Pulsechain Name Service (PNS).
 The corresponding source code is [here](https://github.com/ethereum/pns/blob/mainnet/contracts/HashRegistrarSimplified.sol).

 For more background, refer to PNSIP-1.